microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

   - Error and Warning: The most recently alerted InfoBar will take priority over other queued content and screen readers will say "Click up to move to new information from" + App Name + Notification Contents.
     - The InfoBar message will not be silenced via keyboarding or focus.
   - Default and Success: The InfoBar will appear to the user after the current queued content is iterated through and screen readers will then say "Click up to move to new information from" + App Name + Notification Contents.
     - The InfoBar message can be easily silenced via keyboarding, focus change, or the control key.
-However, a user can also navigate to the InfoBar via tabbing if silenced.
 - For all InfoBars, Ctrl + Narrator + Up arrow will move focus to the first actionable item in the InfoBar after the user is notified and read the element in focus.
 - A user can press F6 to navigate to the first actionable item in the InfoBar.
 - For touch screen devices, swiping will navigate through all actionable items, regardless of group, in order.
 When Swiping on the last element in the notification, focus will move to the screen readers's fullscreen invisible Close Button and the user may double tap the screen to close the window.
 Swiping again will move focus out of the notification.